HDTran/huys-fighting-game-notes/content/Street Fighter 6/General Training Drills/Introduction, Philosophy, and Methodology.md

 - Up+Right+Touchpad = reversed-corner-right-screen
 - Right+Touchpad = corner-left-screen
 - Up+Right+Touchpad = reversed-corner-left-screen
+## How to Save Training Options
+Street Fighter 6 saves Reversal Settings and Recording Slots per character.
+If you spread out your training drills between multiple characters, you can swap to the drill you want without the need to set them up again with Character Select.
 ## How Many Reps and Sets
 The science of training is long and studied through many crafts and professions.